Alfred Mendes

-Alfred Hubert Mendes MM (18 November 1897 – 1991) was a Trinidadian and Tobagonian novelist and short-story writer.
-He was a leading member of the 1930s "Beacon group" of writers (named after the literary magazine The Beacon) in Trinidad and Tobago which included Albert Gomes, C. L. R. James and Ralph de Boissière.
-Mendes is best known as the author of two novels — Pitch Lake (1934) and Black Fauns (1935) — and for his short stories written during the 1920s and 1930s.
+Alfred Hubert Mendes MM (18 November 1897 – 1991) was a Trinidadian novelist and short-story writer.
+He was a leading member of the 1930s "Beacon group" of writers (named after the literary magazine The Beacon) in Trinidad and Tobago which included Albert Gomes, C. L. R. James, and Ralph de Boissière.
+Mendes is best known as the author of two novels – Pitch Lake (1934) and Black Fauns (1935) – and for his short stories written during the 1920s and 1930s.
 He was "one of the first West Indian writers to set the pattern of emigration in the face of the lack of publishing houses and the small reading public in the West Indies."
 Mendes' experiences in World War I were the inspiration for the 2019 film 1917, written and directed by his grandson Sam Mendes.

 Early life and education

 Mendes was born in Trinidad, the eldest of six children in a Portuguese Creole family, and the son of Isabella Mendes (née Jardine) and Alfred Mendes.
-Mendes was educated in Port of Spain until 1912, then at the age of 15 went to continue his studies in the United Kingdom, attending Hitchin Grammar School.
+Mendes was educated in Port of Spain until 1912, then, at the age of 15, went to continue his studies in the United Kingdom, attending Hitchin Grammar School.
 His hopes of going on to university were interrupted by the outbreak of the First World War.

 Military career

-After briefly returning to Trinidad in 1915, against his father's wishes he joined the Merchants' Contingents of Trinidad — whose purpose was to enroll and transport to Britain young men who wished to serve in the war "for King and Country" — and sailed back to the United Kingdom.
-He served in the 1st Battalion, Rifle Brigade, and fought for two years in Flanders, along the Belgian Front, and was awarded a Military Medal for distinguishing himself on the battlefield.
+After briefly returning to Trinidad in 1915, against his father's wishes he joined the Merchant Contingents of Trinidad — whose purpose was to enroll and transport to Britain young men who wished to serve in the war "for King and Country" — and sailed back to the United Kingdom.
+He served in the 1st Battalion, Rifle Brigade, and fought for two years in Flanders along the Belgian Front and was awarded a Military Medal for distinguishing himself on the battlefield.
 Towards the end of the war, he accidentally inhaled poisonous gas, and was sent back to Britain to recover.

 His experience of the war served as an inspiration to his grandson, Sam Mendes, in the making of his 2019 film 1917.
-In fact, Sam Mendes explains that like the fictional soldiers' mission in 1917, Alfred Mendes also carried messages through the perilous territory of no-man's land, and the fact that he was only 5 ft 4 in tall enabled him to avoid easy detection because the winter mist that shrouded the territory was often 6 ft high.
+In fact, Sam Mendes explains that like the fictional soldiers' mission in 1917, Alfred Mendes also carried messages through the perilous territory of no-man's land, and the fact that he was 5 ft 4 in tall enabled him to avoid detection because the winter mist that shrouded the territory was often 6 ft high.
 Sam Mendes also described how his grandfather Alfred did not talk about his wartime experiences until he was in his 70s.
 One remnant of his experience in mud-drenched trench warfare was his lifelong habit of continually washing his hands for several minutes at a time.